Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 - [x] add a small snippet in `engine/src/lib.rs` to capture user press of keystroke `q` to quit the app gently.
 - [x] before steps logic creation, create a blocking pop-up at the beginning to ask user input desired version of kube (kubelet/kubeadm/kubectl) and containerd
 - [x] put tutorial display on the screens about what is expected to enter in the unser input fields with link to the place where they can find compatibility
 - [x] add `user input` versions desired when the app launches so that it can run smoothly and store in a new state
+- [ ] for step `Upgrade Plan` add a special state capture from lines of `upgrade plan` command and store the versions, thenmake a comparison to fail app no good
 - [ ] activate next step that now we have the repeatable patterns and do step by step starting with `Pull Repo Key`
 - [ ] do next steps to the end and make sure to check how to get output of ssh command and what is ran from control plane and what is ran using ssh